synshop/ShopIdentifyer/README.md

 ## Introduction
 Over the past several years, the [SYN Shop hacker/makerspace](https://www.synshop.org) has grown to where validating membership is no longer on a first-name basis.
 The space was in need of something more robust and automated.
-This system integrates with the shop's payment processor (Stripe) and manages user contact information and payment / subscription status.
-It also tracks liability waivers and various other documents related to shop operation.
+Some of the features included are:

+    * Membership Status
+    * Contact Information
+    * Emergency Contact Information
+    * Payment Processor Information (via Stripe) to show payment / subscription status
+    * Shop Liability Waiver (scanned document)
+    * Vetted Membership Agreement (scanned document)

 ## Setup (Development)